1907 High Relief Saint-Gaudens Twenty Dollar Gold

 contact marks on either side.

-American gold coins prices have steadily increased over 350% in between 2001 and
+American gold coins prices have steadily increased over 350% in

-up.
+marketplace is heating up.
 Investment demand is soaring while supplies of gold coins are thinning out.

 Meanwhile, the financial policies of the U.S. have systematically sent the American economic climate down a road